awwright/http-progress/draft-wright-http-patch-byterange.md

 A user-agent may also use PATCH to recover from an interrupted PUT request, if it was expected to create a new resource.
 The server will store the data sent to it by the user agent, but will not finalize the upload until the final length of the document is known and received.

 1. The client makes a PUT or PATCH request to a URL, a portion of which is generated by the client, to be unpredictable to other clients.
 This first request creates the resource, and should include `If-None-Match: *` to verify the target does not exist.
-If a PUT request, the server reads the Content-Length header and stores the intended final length of the document.
+If a PUT request, the server reads the Content-Length field and stores the intended final length of the document.
 If a PATCH request, the "Content-Range" field in the "message/byterange" patch is read for the final length.
 The final length may also be undefined, and defined in a later request.

 2. If any request is interrupted, the client may make a HEAD request to determine how much, if any, of the previous response was stored, and resumes uploading from that point.
 The server will return 200 (OK), but this may only indicate the write has been saved; the server is not obligated to begin acting on the upload until it is complete.